cvmfs/doc-cvmfs/cpt-repository-gateway.rst

 If Systemd is available, the gateway application can be started with ``systemctl``: ::

-  $ sudo systemctl start cvmfs-gateway.service
+  # systemctl start cvmfs-gateway.service

 otherwise it can be manually started: ::

-  $ sudo /usr/libexec/cvmfs-gateway/scripts/run_cvmfs_gateway.sh start
+  # /usr/libexec/cvmfs-gateway/scripts/run_cvmfs_gateway.sh start

 The ports 80/TCP and 4929/TCP need to be opened in the firewall, to allow access to the repository contents and to the gateway service